-One of the things that makes Mediterranean cuisine absolutely amazing is that it offers many dips and spreads.
+One of the things that makes Mediterranean cuisine absolutely amazing is that it offers many condiments.
 From toum and tahini sauce and classic tzatziki to aioli, there is always a delicious condiment to accompany your meal.
-If you're looking for an herby condiment, you can try our basil oil or zhoug, which is a Yemeni spicy cilantro sauce that's taking over now!
+If you're looking for an herby condiment, you can try our basil oil or zhoug, which is a Yemenite spicy cilantro sauce that's taking over now!

 Table Of Contents: